dgodin19/ATAC-seq-single-end-pipeline/README.md

 For peak annotation and motif analysis, the mm10 genome was indexed using SAMtools.
 Differentially accessible peaks were annotated using annotatePeaks.pl from HOMER v5.1 with default parameters.
 Motif enrichment analysis was performed using findMotifsGenome.pl with a window size of 200 bp and motif lengths of 8, 10, and 12 bp.

 To reproduce figures 6c and 6e from the original publication, normalized RNA-seq count matrices for cDC1 and cDC2 samples were downloaded from GEO accession GSE266583 and the corresponding SRA project PRJNA1107627.

+In this pipeline, peaks were not split into gain and loss categories for downstream analysis.
+All significant peaks were considered together when performing enrichment, motif analysis, and figure reproduction.
+This approach differs from the original study, which separated peaks into gain and loss to highlight condition-specific accessibility changes.

 ### Quality control analysis